 The outpatient surgical procedure is performed in one eye and generally is completed in under an hour.
 Eye drops will be given to the patient to be used in the weeks post-procedure.
 It is crucial that patients follow the instruction of their vision health care team after surgery and complete all suggested exercises.
 The rehabilitation therapy and follow-up care succeeding surgery are vital for adapting to the new changes in the individual’s vision.
 Patients usually notice significant, positive changes in their vision just a couple months after the procedure.

 Dr. Pandit is one of a limited group of surgeons trained in this unique procedure across the country.
-This surgery caught the attention of Fox news health reporter Melissa Wilson and he was interviewed on live television about this procedure in 2018.
+This surgery caught the attention of Fox news health reporter Melissa Wilson and he was interviewed on live television about this procedure in 2018 (click on video on right).
 An accompanying patient story was aired in Houston several times in early 2018.
 An example of his surgery can be seen here.